jlruan/portfolio/content/lac.md

   src="/videos/lac.mp4"
 >}}

 We then used odometry data from ORB_SLAM3 to localize our mapping, providing high-quality location data through both stereo and monocular cameras.
+We use this location and visual data on start to implement MPPI path rollouts to simulate the most productive way to map the lunar surface.

 ![LAC1](/images/lac.png)

-We're currently working on integrating image compression & ROS2.
-Check back soon for more updates!
+Unfortunately, all of our workstations encountered a catastrophic hardware bug in the form of the Intel 14900K failures.
+You can't make this shit up.
+Anyways, we intend to do better next year and hopefully be more organized!